allandx/tf-ubuntuec2/README.md

 # bashtestingec2
-Repo aims to create a standard ubuntu in Terraform for bash testing
+Repo aims to create a standard ubuntu ec2 in AWS with Terraform.
+It authenticates into AWS using credentials file in ~/.aws/config.
+The profile name shall be named "cc"